Hiring teens and college students at your restaurant? Here's what to know

 How NEXT helps protect your business

-Get the workers’ compensation and commercial auto insurance you need from NEXT.
-Our customized restaurant insurance offers affordable coverage designed for the service industry.
+Get the workers’ compensation, commercial auto and other kinds of business insurance you need from NEXT.
+Our customized restaurant insurance offers coverage designed for the service industry.

 You need time to find the right people.
 That’s why you can use our online application to look at policy options, receive a quote, purchase coverage and get a certificate of insurance in less than 10 minutes.